josephchay/generative-music-evolution-chronicle/README.md

 | GAN              | MuseGAN, WaveGAN                | High-quality, realistic generation, suitable for complex and diverse audio     | Training can be unstable, prone to mode collapse, limited in capturing structure and long-term dependencies | Ideal for generating complex audio content like multi-instrument music or diverse sound effects                                      |
 | LSTM             | DeepBach, BachBot               | Good at capturing temporal dependencies and sequential data                    | High computational cost, training requires large datasets, struggles with long-term dependencies            | Suitable for sequential music generation tasks, such as harmonization and melody generation                                          |

-### Table - Representative Music Generation Models: Key Features and Technical Details
+### Representative Music Generation Models: Key Features and Technical Details (Table)

 | Model Name            | Base Architecture       | Dataset Used                                            | Data Representation                        | Loss Function                        | Year |
 |-----------------------|-------------------------|---------------------------------------------------------|--------------------------------------------|--------------------------------------|------|